docs

 - No published enterprise SLAs.
 Implementation review covers the contractual boundary; published uptime guarantees are not in place.

 - No customer reference list yet.
-Early-stage product, family-billing operations are the live testbed.
+The product is early-stage, and family-billing operations are the live testbed.

-A 5-to-20 practice book usually does not require the certifications above (most clients in this segment do not contract on SOC 2 evidence).
-The disclosure is here for symmetry — every size tier should see the same honesty about what Medi has and has not earned.
+Most clients in this segment do not contract on SOC 2 evidence, so a 5-to-20 practice book usually does not require the certifications above.
+The disclosure is here for symmetry: every size tier should see the same honesty about what Medi has and has not earned.

 What should a 5-to-20 practice billing company verify in software?